grafana/grafana/docs/sources/administration/image_rendering.md

 ### Grafana image renderer plugin

-> This plugin currently does not work if it is installed in Grafana docker image.
+> This plugin currently does not work if it is installed in the Grafana docker image.
 See [Install in Grafana docker image](#install-in-grafana-docker-image).

 The [Grafana image renderer plugin](https://grafana.com/grafana/plugins/grafana-image-renderer) is a plugin that runs on the backend and handles rendering panels and dashboards as PNG-images using headless chrome.